PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 # Skinwalker

 > You know a good player.
 Each night, choose a character & alignment you both register as to Townsfolk.

+*They said I couldn't become like you.
+I will prove to them.
+I will become you.*

+### **The Skinwalker takes the Apperance of someone else and shares it with another.**
+- The Skinwalker can appear as any character on the script and as both good and evil.
+- The Skinwalker makes both them and the other good player have to register as the chosen character and alignment.
+- If the player the Skinwalker knows becomes evil, the Skinwalker learns another.

 ### __How to run__
 While preparing the first night, put the **Shared Skin** reminder by any good character token.